wilmix8/HARP/index.md

 HARP  search  engine   is  simillar   to  Google.

-HARP  Search  engine  is  invented   in  WEB Technology  by  wilmix  jemin  j.
+HARP  Search  engine  is  invented  in  SLING  P.L  by  wilmix  jemin  j.

 Today many  hackers  hack  the   websites   in  Google;